How to apply for a residence permit to live with someone in Sweden with whom you are planning to marry or become common law spouses

 Questionnaire for the family member in Sweden

-When the Migration Board has received your application, your family member will receive an e-mail.
+When the Swedish Migration Agency has received your application, your family member will receive an e-mail.
 The e-mail contains instructions for logging in to a form with questions about your relationship that your family member must answer within 14 days.

 Book an appointment at the embassy or consulate general

-When the Migration Board has reviewed your application and questionnaire, you will receive an e-mail asking you to book an appointment for an interview at the embassy or consulate general.
+When the Swedish Migration Agency has reviewed your application and questionnaire, you will receive an e-mail asking you to book an appointment for an interview at the embassy or consulate general.

 Bring your passport and originals of the documents you submitted with your application.
 During the interview you will have to answer questions about your relationship with the person in Sweden.
 Children applying must also attend.